Gossiped and Quantized Online Multi-Kernel Learning: Algorithm and Regret Analysis

 \section{Algorithm and Regret Analysis}

 We present \autoref{alg:gossipOMKL} for gossiped and quantized OMKL.
 For ease of notation, we will denote $\calL({\bm{\theta}^j_{p,t}}^\top z_{V_p}(\bm{x}_t^j), y_t)$ as $\calL(\bm{\theta}^j_{p,t})$ from now on.
 In \autoref{alg:gossipOMKL}, at each time instance, nodes collect their local data and transform them according to the RF approximation.
 Then, the kernel losses are computed and used to update the kernel weights.
-We define a hidden state $\bm{h}_{p,t}^j \in \R^{2D}$ that is the same for all neighbors because it is updated by the same quantized values known to all neighbors.
-Subsequently, each node $j$ prepares the gossip by quantizing the difference between its local state $\bm{\theta}_{p,t}^j$ and the common hidden state $\bm{h}_{p,t}^j$.
+For the gossip step, we define a hidden state $\bm{h}_{p,t}^j \in \R^{2D}$ for each node $j$ that is known for all neighbors in $\calS_j$ because it is updated by the same quantized values known to all neighbors.
+The new local state, $\bm{\theta}_{p,t}^j$, will be a sum of $\bm{\theta}_{p,t-1}^{\prime j}$, which is an auxiliary variable where we store the local learning, plus a gossip step of size $\gamma$ with the information from the hidden states.
+Subsequently, each node $j$ prepares the update to the hidden state by quantizing the difference between its local state $\bm{\theta}_{p,t}^j$ and the common hidden state $\bm{h}_{p,t}^j$.
 This quantized difference is sent to the neighbors and is used by them to collectively update the hidden state.
-Then, each node performs the gossip/consensus step using the updated hidden states and a step size $\gamma$.
-Finally, each node performs local learning with a step size $\eta$.
+Finally, each node performs local learning with a step size $\eta$, and stores it in the auxiliary variable $\bm{\theta}_{p,t}^{\prime j}$.

 The role of a hidden state and quantized update is to have an accurate representation of the neighbor's states without the need for broadcasting the full state at each time instance.

 In what follows, we provide regret analysis to study the performance of our algorithm.
 First, we make the following assumptions similar to what is done in the literature. \begin{assumption} Let us assume a $K$-smooth loss function